LukeGrahamLandry/seesea/README.md

 # seesea

-A C compiler targeting LLVM IR or aarch64 assembly.
+A (partial) C compiler targeting LLVM IR or aarch64 assembly.

 This is not an optimising compiler, but it's certainly a compiling compiler, and that ought to be enough for anybody.
 Besides, LLVM can fix anything pathological on its own.